 - Gaudenzia, People With Hope

-- Institute for Development of African American Youth (IDAAY), Wagner Middle School Project
+- Institute for Development of African American Youth (IDAAY), Out of School Time (OST) Summer Camp at Ellwood Elementary, West Oak Lane

 - Intercommunity Action, Inc., Journey's Way

-- John Bartram High School, Summer Bridge Program
+- John Bartram High School, Healthy Lifestyles Project

 - Philadelphia Veterans Multi-Service and Education Center, The Perimeter